DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Experimental Evaluation

 \subsection{Summary of the Experimental Evaluation}

-DynaMo outperforms all the other 5 dynamic algorithms on all six real world networks in terms of the effectiveness (i.e., modularity, NMI and ARI) of detecting communities.
-DynaMo has almost identical effectiveness performance as Louvain algorithm, with only 0.27\% to 1.7\% less modularity on certain networks.
+DynaMo consistently outperforms all the other 5 dynamic algorithms on 6 real-world networks and 10,000 synthetic networks in terms of the effectiveness (i.e., modularity, NMI and ARI) of detecting communities.
+DynaMo has almost identical performance as Louvain in terms of the effectiveness, with only 0.27\% to 1.7\% lower modularity on certain networks.
 DynaMo also performs comparably well in terms of the efficiency.
-For instance, DynaMo outperforms Louvain, Batch and LBTR-SVM, and has similar performance as QCA and LBTR-LR in terms of efficiency of detecting communities.
-Even though GreMod acts more efficient than DynaMo, DynaMo is much more effective than GreMod (e.g., GreMod obtains the worst effectiveness metrics nearly on all datasets).
-In conclusion, DynaMo significantly outperformed the state-of-the-art dynamic algorithms in terms of effectiveness, and demonstrated much more efficient than the state-of-the-art static algorithm, Louvain algorithm, in detecting communities in evolving networks, while also maintaining similar efficiency as the best set of competing dynamic algorithms.
+For instance, in terms of the cumulative elapsed time results, DynaMo outperforms Louvain, Batch and LBTR-SVM, and obtains similar performance as QCA and LBTR-LR.
+Even though GreMod acts more efficient than DynaMo, DynaMo is much more effective than GreMod (e.g., GreMod has the worst effectiveness performance running on nearly all datasets).
+In conclusion, DynaMo significantly outperformed the state-of-the-art dynamic algorithms in terms of effectiveness, and demonstrated much more efficient than the state-of-the-art static algorithm, Louvain algorithm, in detecting communities of dynamic networks, while also maintaining similar efficiency as the best set of competing dynamic algorithms.